dhardi/gameshark/TESTING.md

 |&check;| The list of products can be ordered by price ascending and descending.
 |&check;| The list of products can be ordered by rating ascending and descending.
 |&check;| The list of products can be filtered to show only those with an active sale.
-|&check;| The list of products shows stock status, i.e., in stock/out of stock.
 |&check;| Add to cart button works as expected on all products and product details pages.
-|&check;| User cannot add more items to their cart that are in stock.
-|&check;| When an item is out of stock, the add to cart button is disabled.

 |passed | **View individual product details** so that I can **identify the price, description, detailed reviews, and product image enabling me to compare how the product differs from other items.**
 |:---:|:---|